 If your house is in a highly humid climate such as Florida, Missouri, or other Midwest states, summers place an unbelievable strain on AC units, and other electro-mechanical components.
 Winters in many states are the opposite – there are sub-zero temperatures which cause many components to stop functioning altogether.

 Frozen valves, pipes, lines and other elements can cause serious damage to home systems and appliances.
-Therefore home warranties are so important in states like Missouri.
+Therefore home warranty reviews are so important in states like Missouri.
 You can certainly save a lot of money if you don’t have an extended manufacturer’s warranty on your appliances, or your systems are more than 4 years old.

 It is foolhardy to avoid paying the $300 – $500 annual premium and end up out-of-pocket to the tune of thousands of dollars when things really go wrong!